-- prill allows represent - Meters and conversion devices shall be accurate and verifiable to the MPEs in table 2 and 3. (see Table 1 and Table 2 below) - Temperature and pressure measurement devices shall accurately represent the temperature or pressure experienced by the volume measurement device. - Indicating elements shall have an indicator with sufficient capacity/capability. - Regulators used to control meter pressure where a fixed pressure factor is applied shall maintain the meter pressure to ensure the MPEs in table 3 are not exceeded. - Filters, flow conditioning and flow restrictors shall be suitable for the purpose.
+- Meters and conversion devices shall be accurate and verifiable to the MPEs in table 2 and 3. (see Table 1 and Table 2 below) - Temperature and pressure measurement devices shall accurately represent the temperature or pressure experienced by the volume measurement device. - Indicating devices are required for meters and conversion devices and will be properly sized, non-volatile, and non-resettable without traceability. - Regulators used to control meter pressure where a fixed pressure factor is applied shall maintain the meter pressure to ensure the MPEs in table 3 are not exceeded. - Filters, flow conditioning and flow restrictors shall be suitable for the purpose.